zimabx/TikTokHelper/README.md

 - Capture the current video frame.
 - View media information for the current post.
 - Batch-download posts from profile pages.
+- Translate comments.
-- Save images from the image preview.
+- Save images from the comments section.
 - Choose a preferred video source.
 - Customize download filenames with templates.
 - Configure keyboard shortcuts.